mikafontaine/malaria_HaemoproteusWW2/README.md

 pilon --genome Pilon_round2.fasta --frags Pilon_round2_sortedsubsampsorted.bam --output Pilon_round3_folder --changes --fix all --threads 30 --verbose | tee Pilon_round3.pilon
 ```

 ### STEP 5: Postprocessing of the assemblies with ILRA only step 5 and 7.
-It is a version not published in github https://github.com/ThomasDOtto/ILRA.
+It is prerelease version not published in github https://github.com/ThomasDOtto/ILRA.
 The version 1 of the article have been posted in biorxiv in August 1, 2021-19:01; https://www.biorxiv.org/content/10.1101/2021.07.30.454413v3.article-info

 ```bash
 cd /home/amelie/raid8/ILRA